dblock/code.dblock.org/_posts/2010/2010-11-10-ibm-cognos-bi-generic-xslt-normalization-for-table-data.markdown

 </dataset>
 {% endhighlight %}

 This is a rather annoying format to work with.
 Let's transform it, generically, into something normalized (or strongly typed).
 We can nest two XSLT foreach statements – for each row, for each item, output a node with the name of the item and the corresponding value.
 The node name cannot contain special characters and will need to have some replacements.
-We’ll also have to count rows and items to get the right mapping.
+We'll also have to count rows and items to get the right mapping.

 {% highlight xml %}
 <?xml version="1.0" encoding="iso-8859-1"?>